davep/dnote.el/README.md

 ### dnote-quick-add

 Quickly add a note to dnote, prompting for the book and also the note content.
 This is intended for quick one-liners.
+If there is a selection in place the content will default to the selection.

 ### dnote-add-current-buffer